MM24J/deep-learning-challenge/README.md

      I've used Random Forest, which I found effective in predicting outcomes with multiple categories of data since it is robust to outliers and non-linear data.

-**Note**
-To complete this challenge, I referred to the slides and activities from class that were provided and attended office hours.
-I used Xpert Learning Assistant to answer some questions related to preprocessing the data.